 Automate Basic Sales Processes Approvals

 Approvals

-Your business runs more efficiently with automated processes.
-For example, you may already have workflow rules that automatically send email alerts or assign tasks based on your internal processes.
-Approvals take automation one step further, allowing you to specify a sequence of steps that are required to approve a record.
+It's likely that you're familiar with process automation in the form of workflow rules.
+Approvals take automation one step further, letting you specify a sequence of steps that are required to approve a record.